Ahi Ayna: Reign

 A local Muslim and ahi (guild member), Ahi Ayna (Yaxiayna Bēk; Αχχὴς Ἀϊναπάκ; اخـی ایـنبـك) purchased control of Erzincan from his predecessor sometime before 1348 according to the Bazm u Razm, written by Aziz bin Ardashir-i Astarabadi in 1398.
 Ahi Ayna first appears in 1348 as a vassal of Eretna.
 The contemporary Trapezuntine historian Michael Panaretos wrote that in June 1348, Ahi Ayna led a joint attack against the Empire of Trebizond together with Tur Ali Beg of the Aq Qoyunlu Turkmens and Muhammad Rikabdar, the emir of Bayburt.
 Ahi Ayna returned to Erzincan after three days of campaigning proved inconclusive.

 Following Eretna's death, Ahi Ayna was left with more autonomy within the Eretnids and attempted to increase his sphere of influence.
 An Armenian colophon of 1355 mentions that Ahi Ayna was attacked by Khochay Yali.
 (Note: Modern historian Avedis Sanjian transliterated Khochay Yali as Khoja Ali, an unidentified ruler.
 Rustam Shukurov suggested the scribe may have meant Khoja Latif of Bayburt as Armenian transcripts of foreign names were often inaccurate.)
 In June 1361, Ahi Ayna went on an expedition in Georgia.
 He captured Akhaltsikhe, Samstskhe, and Atsquri, took 12,000 people captive, and had Manglisi pay jizya (special tax on non-Muslims).
 On 6 August 1361, Ahi Ayna continued his expedition in the region of Lazica, i.e., the eastern territories of the Empire of Trebizond.
 In October of that year, he besieged but wasn't able to capture the fortresses of Golacha and Koukos.
 (Note: Panaretos reported on the siege of Golacha and that it took 16 days.
 Some "siege machines" were used.
-Fourteenth-century writer Abu Bakr al-Qutbi mentions the siege of Koukos in his work Tarikh-i taqwim.)
+Fourteenth-century writer Abu Bakr Qutbi mentions the siege of Koukos in his work Tarikh-i taqwim.)

 Ahi Ayna was the suzerain of three other emirates, namely those in Erzurum, Bayburt, and Karahisar.
 His core territory stretched from the Erzincan Plain southwards to the Upper Euphrates Valley near Çaltı.
 Kemah was under the direct administration of an Eretnid governor instead of a vassal emir of the Eretnids like Ahi Ayna.
 Although Ahi Ayna acted semi-independently during the reign of Ghiyath al-Din Muhammad I of the Eretnid Sultanate, an Eretnid coin minted in Erzincan from the year 1359 indicates that Ahi Ayna's subordinate position continued and he never declared independence.

 Ahi Ayna died on 2–3 July 1362, reportedly as a shaheed (martyr), suggesting a violent death.
 Pir Husayn, who was originally the ruler of Karahisar, arrived in Erzincan on 8 June 1362 and succeeded Ahi Ayna Beg.
 Pir Husayn "gained independence" on 10 July, having clashed with emirs who fled to Bayburt and Tercan.
 In Tarikh-i taqwim by the fourteenth-century writer Abu Bakr al-Qutbi, he is mentioned as an emīr-zāda (lit. 'son of an emir') following the statement about Ahi Ayna's demise, hinting at the possibility he was Ahi Ayna's son.
 During his reign, Ahi Ayna Beg built a takya (building for Sufi gatherings) known after himself in the city of Erzincan.